About HD Genetics

 Genetic Specialist Team

-Wes Solem earned a Master of Science in Genetic Counseling from Johns Hopkins University in 2021.
+Wes is a Certified Genetic Counselor (CGC) through the American Board of Genetic Counseling.
+He earned a Master of Science in Genetic Counseling from Johns Hopkins University in 2021.
 As part of this program, Wes was an Intramural Research Trainee for the National Human Genome Research Institute (NHGRI) and National Cancer Institute (NCI) at the National Institutes of Health (NIH).
 His graduate thesis research was titled “COVID-19 Impact on Genetic Counseling for Huntington’s Disease via Teleheath”.
 Prior to graduate studies, Wes worked as an undergraduate laboratory assistant for Dr. Jeff Carroll at Western Washington University, studying the neurobiology and behavior of mice modeling Huntington’s disease.
 In 2018, Wes was selected for HDSA’s Donald A King Research Fellowship and in 2019 earned a Bachelor of Science in Behavioral Neuroscience.

 HD Genetics’ business advisors have no financial affiliation to the business.